-6.3.2.
+6.3.1.
 Mixing layers between a uniform flow and a shear flow

-Participants: Toutou Ndiaye, Dominique Heitz.
+Participant: Dominique Heitz.

 We have addressed the analysis and modelling of non canonical turbulent mixing layers between a uniform flow and a shear flow.
 From a parametric study by bidimensional direct numerical simulations two mixing layer configurations between a uniform flow and a shear flow have been selected.
 These two configurations share the same shear flow but have a different uniform flow.

 The shear flow was obtained with curved gauze.
 However the theoretical shear parameter predicted by the literature is different from the value obtained by experiments.
 In order to study these discrepancies, the flow through a gauze was studied by particle image velocimetry.
 This allowed the general modeling of the uniform flow through curved wire gauze, leading to linear mean velocity profiles.
 From a hot-wire anemometry study of the two flow configurations it was observed that one flow behaves like a mixing layer whereas the other flow yields a wake behaviour.
 The mixing layer indicates an increasing turbulent kinetic energy along its longitudinal development, while the wake exhibits an asymmetry.
+These results have been recently submitted to a journal paper and a conference.